 My favorite characters include Brun (a stoic bartender who likes puns) and Bubbles (a former AI soldier-turned-robot repairer).

 Rae the Doe

 By Olive Brinker

 “Rae the Doe” is set in a world of funny animals, and stars Rae, a trans woman.
 Most of the strips focus on the daily lives of Rae, her girlfriend Mimi (a skunk), and her friends.
 Some strips also feature Rae’s experiences as a trans person.
 Rae also frequently makes bad puns, to the point a whole storyline revolved around such.
 On top of all that, there’s the occasional fourth-wall-breaking joke about the strip, including cracks about its art style.

 The strip started out as a webcomic, before being picked up by King Features Syndicate.
 Like fellow newspaper comic syndicator GoComics, King Features’ website doesn’t offer RSS feeds, and a reason I usually don’t follow strips exclusive to either site.
 (In my opinion, actively removing RSS feeds is user-hostile; at least just make them excerpts.)
 Thus, it’s easier to follow “Rae” via its Twitter page.

 “Scandinavia and the World” is a comic about the countries of the world represented as people; the main stars are the Nordic countries.
 I particularly like Sweden, who has to put up with Denmark’s boorish behavior.

-America’s also represented in the strip; he’s basically an in-shape/gun obsessed Homer Simpson.
-His sister, “Sister America,” is modeled after Paris Hilton.
+America’s also represented in the strip; he’s basically an in-shape, gun-obsessed Homer Simpson.
+His sister, “Sister America,” is modeled after Paris Hilton in her youth.